Celebrate NAIDOC Week 2018 by getting to know, and learning from, some of Australia’s most inspiring Indigenous women.

 We got in touch with a handful of Indigenous women who inspire us, and who are working tirelessly towards a better Australia, and asked them a few questions about themselves, about what they’ve learned, and about how we – as a country – can do more for our women and Indigenous people.

-How important is it for future generations of Indigenous women for there to be strong role models for them to be inspired by and aspire to?
-How can we help get those women in the positions they deserve to be in?
+How important is it for future generations of Indigenous women to have strong role models to aspire to and be inspired by?